BOOKS BY YORAM SOLOMON

 Build Trust, Be Trusted, Know who to Trust

-In The Book of Trust 13-times author Dr. Yoram Solomon shows you how to build the most important quality you can have: your trustworthiness.
+In The Book of Trust 14-times author Dr. Yoram Solomon shows you how to build the most important quality you can have: your trustworthiness.

 A trustworthy salesperson can sell the same product for 29.6% higher price.
 A trustworthy leader can increase productivity by 64%.
 Trustworthy CEOs generate 286% better shareholder returns.
 Yet, trust is deteriorating rapidly in our country.
 We have lost trust in the government, the media, major brands, our companies, and in each other.

 This book is not theoretical.
-While based on research, it offers a strong action plan that helps you identify and build the habits that will make you trustworthy.
+While based on research, it offers an easy to follow and implement seven-step action plan that would help you identify and build the habits that will make you trustworthy with 95% success rate.
 It is accompanied by a series of mini-books that include specific, one-page habits that would address any trustworthiness issue you might have in any relationship, professional or personal.

 Can I TRUST You?